 Some of the ground we’ve covered already is captured in Johnny’s bi-monthly pastoral letters.
-We’re settling on the detail on the detail of what is to be the focus of our shared church life, and are excited about where God will lead us.
-Community consultations and church conversations held last summer were vital to this information gathering and we’re eager to settle on what our 2025 focus will be.
+We’re settling on the detail on the detail of what is to be the focus of our shared church life and are excited about where God will lead us.
+Community consultations and church conversations held during Summer 2019 were vital to this information gathering and we’re eager to settle on what our 2025 focus will be.

 This will all flow out of our calling to 'love God, grow family and increase hope!'